exercism/python/docs/TRACEBACKS.md

 ### **ValueError**
 A `ValueError` is usually raised when an invalid value is passed to function.

 <details>
 <summary>Click here for code example</summary>

-Note, real square roots only exist for position numbers.
+Note, real square roots only exist for positive numbers.
 Calling `math.sqrt(-1)` will raise `ValueError: math domain error` since `-1` is not a valid value for a square root.
 In (mathematical) technical terms, -1 is not in the domain of square roots.